Skip to content

 Proxy Servers

-• Proxy Configuration: The Nginx configuration file is located at /data/nginx/user_conf.d/freepbx<Server ID>.hostkey.in.conf.
+• Proxy Configuration: The proxy rule is defined in /data/nginx/user_conf.d/freepbx<Server ID>.hostkey.in.conf.

 Permission Settings

-File and directory permissions are managed as follows:
+File and directory permissions are managed by the FreePBX installation script and the fwconsole chown command.

-• Asterisk Directory: The directory /var/run/asterisk is created with ownership set to asterisk:asterisk and mode 0755.
+• Nginx Directory: The directory /root/nginx is owned by root with mode 0755.

 Location of Configuration Files and Data